aws-samples/aws-secure-environment-accelerator/README.md

 - Route 53 Private and Public Zones, Resolver Rules and Endpoints, VPC Endpoint Overloaded Zones
 - All completely and individually customizable (per account, VPC, subnet, or OU)
 - Layout and customize your VPCs, subnets, CIDRs and connectivity the way you want
-- Static or Dynamic CIDR assignments
+- Static or Dynamic VPC and subnet CIDR assignments
 - Deletes default VPC's (worldwide)
 - AWS Network Firewall